Call Us

 What is Notary Public

-A notary public in Oklahoma from a private detective agency in Broken Bow, Oklahoma is a person who confirms and verifies the identity of an individual signing a document.
-A notary public in OKC must meet certain age, residency, citizenship, and criminal history requirements, before the Oklahoma Secretary of State will authorize an individual to work as a notary public in Oklahoma City.
-A notary public in Edmond, OK’s notarial commission lasts for four (4) years.
+A notary public from a private detective agency in Broken Bow, Oklahoma is a person who confirms and verifies the identity of an individual signing a document.
+He/ She must meet certain age, residency, citizenship, and criminal history requirements before the Oklahoma Secretary of State will authorize an individual to work as a notary public in Oklahoma City.
+Professional’s notarial commission lasts for four (4) years.

 Overview